eclipse-archived/ceylon-lang.org/documentation/1.2/reference/structure/class.md

 Note that `abstract` classes cannot be invoked directly, but they are still invoked in the `extends` clause of their subclasses.

+### Constructor Declarations

+If a class lacks [initializer parameters](#initializer_parameters) it must have one or more constructor declarations.
+In this case:

+* the class's `extends` clause is a type expression for the superclass (not an invocation)
+* the class may contain initializer statements before the constructor declarations
+* constructor declarations are identified using `new` keyword
+* each constructor declaration invokes a particular superclass constructor in its own `extends` caluse
+* the constructor parameters are in scope only in the constructor body
+* each constructor must initialize all the members of the class not already initialized in the class initializer statements.

+Constructor declarations occur after other initialization code (and immediately before the *declaration section*).

+    shared class WithConstructor extends SomeClass {
+        Integer x = 0;
+        Integer y;
+        shared new() {
+            y = 0;
+        }
+        new Other(Integer y) {
+            // assign the attribute y to the parameter y this.y = y;
+        }

+In the above example `WithConstructor` declares two constructors.
+The first is the *default constructor* (because it has no name) which will be used for instantiations of the form `WithConstructor()` (that is, instantiations which don't specify any other constructor).

+The second constructor, `Other`, is used to initialize instances created by invocations of the form `WithConstructor.Other(n)`.

+Note that two constructors can have the same signature: They are distinguished by name.

 ### Declaration section